 There may be many publications associated with the Data Objects including:

 documents about the data – some of these documents may also be Representation Information

+Scientific publications based on the data exploitation or relevant to them (properly linked to the data) and outreach material.

+Reports and outcomes from events like congresses, studies, communities and investigators concerned with models’ review, algorithm changes and Cal/Val changes affecting data processing chains.

 Community tagging e.g. quality tags held by 3rd parties